soapboxfork/OmbudsCore/README.md

 Components
 ============
 There are several components of this project that need individual explanation.
 They are ombcli, ombfullnode, ombwallet, ahimsarest, and launcher.py.
-These are all subcomponents of what makes up OmbudsCore.
+These are all subcomponents of what composes OmbudsCore.

 ### ombcli
 [ombcli](https://github.com/soapboxsys/OmbudsCore/tree/master/src/ombcli)